Garri: Dishes

-Kokoro is a Nigerian snack food common in southern and southeast Nigeria, especially Abia State, Rivers State, Anambra State, Enugu State and Imo State.
+Kokoro is a Nigerian snack food common in southern and southeastern Nigeria, especially Abia State, Rivers State, Anambra State, Enugu State and Imo State.
 It is made from a paste of maize flour, mixed with garri and sugar and deep-fried.

 As a snack, cereal, or light meal, garri can be soaked in cold water (in which case it settles to the bottom), mixed with sugar or honey, and sometimes roasted peanuts and/or evaporated milk, also known as Soaking Garri.
 The amount of water needed for soaked garri is 3:1.
-Garri can also be eaten dry with sugar and roasted peanut.
+Garri can also be eaten dry with sugar and roasted peanuts.
 Other ingredients include coconut chunks, tiger nut milk, and cashews.

 In Liberia, garri is used to make a dessert called kanyan which is combined with peanuts and honey.